markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/appcontrol.md

 > [!IMPORTANT]
 > Once you turn Smart App Control off, it can't be turned on without resetting or reinstalling Windows.

 The App Control policy used for Smart App Control comes bundled with the [App Control Wizard](design/appcontrol-wizard.md) policy authoring tool and is also found as an [example policy](design/example-appcontrol-base-policies.md) at *%windir%/schemas/CodeIntegrity/ExamplePolicies/SmartAppControl.xml*.
-To use this example policy as a starting point for your own policy, see [Create a custom base policy using an example App Control base policy](design/create-appcontrol-policy-for-lightly-managed-devices.md#create-a-custom-base-policy-using-an-example-app-control-base-policy).
+To use this example policy as a starting point for your own policy, see [Use the Smart App Control Policy to build your own base policy](design/create-appcontrol-policy-for-lightly-managed-devices.md#use-the-smart-app-control-policy-to-build-your-starter-policy).
 When using the Smart App Control example policy as the basis for your own custom policy, you must remove the option **Enabled:Conditional Windows Lockdown Policy** so it's ready for use as an App Control for Business policy.

 [!INCLUDE [windows-defender-application-control-wdac](../../../../../includes/licensing/windows-defender-application-control-wdac.md)]